jagratadeb/LearnPython/README.md

 # LearnPython

 This repository contains well-organized examples and explanations of all the fundamental concepts of Python programming.
 It is designed for beginners and anyone who wants to revise Python basics.
-Each concept is covered with both code files and Jupyter notebooks for interactive learning.

 ## Folder Structure